LedgerHQ/app-boilerplate/README.md

     * Build the for the device model of your choice with `Build app`.
     * Test your binary on [Speculos](https://github.com/LedgerHQ/speculos) with `Run Speculos`.

-The VsCode tasks also allow you to perform the following actions :
+:information_source: The VsCode tasks also allow you to perform the following actions :

+* Install functional tests Python requirements (mandatory before executing functional tests),
 * [Execute functional tests](#test),
-* Install functional tests Python requirements (not mandatory because they are already installed in the [ledger-app-dev-tools]()),
 * Open a terminal in your docker container,
-* Clean build files.
+* Clean build files,
 * Load the app on a physical device.

 You can find all the available tasks definitions in `.vscode/tasks.json`.